As a freelance copywriter, you should always be reevaluating your business, adjusting your career plans, and setting new goals.

-While, yes, it’s important to find and land new clients (and you’ll do plenty of that in the new year), it’s even easier to get more work from previous clients.
+While it’s important to find and land new clients (and you’ll do plenty of that throughout the year), it’s even easier to get more work from previous clients.

 We’ve given you tips for how to reach out to and re-pitch past copywriting clients (check those out here and here), but sometimes even just popping up on their radars again can be enough to spur an idea for a project.